Boundless Way Zen Practice Groups and Locations

 Local practice groups, such as Snow Mountain Zen, are formally sanctioned to offer Boundless Way Zen practice to individuals in their area.
 They typically meet once or twice a week for meditation practice and offer periodic Dharma talks and dokusan.
 Each local practice group is supported by a resident teacher and/or practice leaders appointed by the Boundless Way Zen Guiding Teachers Council.

-Boundless Way Zen affiliates include two separately incorporated Zen centers and a number of local practice groups.
-Boundless Way Temple/Worcester Zen Center and Greater Boston Zen Center are independent, membership organizations.
-Each is incorporated as a non-profit religious organization that is formally affiliated with Boundless Way Zen.
-They offer a comprehensive weekly schedule of practice periods, lectures, and other opportunities for study, as well as meditation retreats (sesshin) and various opportunities for extended practice.
-Boundless Way Temple and Greater Boston Zen Center are led by Abbots appointed by the Boundless Way Zen Guiding Teachers Council.
+Boundless Way Zen affiliates includes separately incorporated Zen centers and a number of local practice groups.
+Boundless Way Temple/Worcester Zen Center (BoWT) is an independent, membership organization.
+BoWT incorporated as a non-profit religious organization that is formally affiliated with Boundless Way Zen.
+BoWT offers a comprehensive weekly schedule of practice periods, lectures, and other opportunities for study, as well as meditation retreats (sesshin) and various opportunities for extended practice.
+Boundless Way Temple is lead by an Abbot appointed by the Boundless Way Zen Guiding Teachers Council.